• Home

 82 Brudenell Road, Leeds LS6 1EG

 Fast food options can be a little underwhelming when you’re following a vegan diet.
 PUNK Vegan in Leeds is another independent to fill this gap in the market exceptionally well.
-Located in Hyde Park, PUNK Vegan serves a fantastic menu of vegan-friendly fast food favourites such as meat-free burgers, fried chicken, pizzas, nachos and loaded fries.
+Located in Hyde Park, PUNK Vegan serves a fantastic menu of fast-food favourites such as meat-free burgers, fried chicken, pizzas, nachos and loaded fries, the quality of which helped secure its enviable reputation as one of the best-loved vegan restaurants in Leeds.

 Most of their mouthwatering menu is created entirely in-house by their talented chefs and they use only the freshest of ingredients in all their exciting dishes.
 Burgers start from just £6 and are served with a handful of fries.
 We recommend ordering a side serving of their outrageously good Frazzled Frenzie Fries which are drizzled with bacon flavour mayo and BBQ sauce before being piled high with crispy onions, spring onions and crushed Frazzles crisps.
 Yummy!